 All this experience, foresight, shrewdness, all of it was to crumble under the weight of simple math.
 I had calculated how long it should take to pack, added four hours for optimism, and another two for tantrums and food.
 However, I had forgotten to add the packing for the next 6 months of your life.
 If packing for a week of vacation takes me 45 min, well, it’s probably better you do the math.

-It really was a striking sunset, so much so that when we finally arrived in Cleveland the next day, my sister (Fourth) commiserated and shared the joy with us, as she had also been in an optimal location to view the solar wonder.
-Great minds.
-Great, stupid minds.
+It really was a striking sunset, so much so that when we finally arrived in Cleveland the next day, my sister (Fourth) commiserated and shared the joy with us, as she had also been in an optimal location, not far from where we should have been to view the solar wonder.
 When we arrived at the hotel (Red Roof Inn allows pets, which we had in hefty, brown and fuzzy supply), I realized we didn’t have a lock for all of our worldly bullshit in the truck and our soon-to-be-occupied storage locker, so it was off to Target for a lock, then off to Taco Bell for dinner.
 Because we classy.

 J and his cat-pilot, Moose, led in my massive SUV.
 I followed in the imposing truck behind.
 The vehicle was cumbersome and unwieldy, its hulking mass reluctantly lurching up hills, refusing to graduate gears, and careening wide on right turns.
 I struggled to keep up, cruised over a few curbs.
 J had suggested using walkie-talkies he had acquired during his days in the Boy Scouts to keep in touch on the drive.
 While initially, I had agreed merely to humor him, they proved a lot of fun.
 Like a teenager after a growth spurt, my lumbering awkwardness gave way, eventually finding sureness in my mammoth frame.